 Native view encapsulation only works on browsers that have native support

-for Shadow DOM.
+Can I use site).
 The support is still limited,

 which is why